Maahz/LocalActionHandler/README.md

-# Streamer.bot Local Action Executor
+# Streamer.bot Local Action Handler

 This Python application serves as a local interface for executing actions within Streamer.bot via its HTTP Server.
 By leveraging the DoAction API endpoint, the app enables streamlined action execution directly from the command line, facilitating automation and integration with other software tools.
 ##Features